 Of course, he was hardly a normal person.

 Just when Kalil felt on the verge of exploding from sheer anxiety, Adder finally turned his attention to the gift in his hand.
 Kalil watched, every muscle tight with apprehension, while Adder meticulously removed the green ribbon, untaped the shimmery paper, folded it and set it aside.
 He shot a wide-eyed glance at Kalil before opening the lid of the black velvet box.
 Kalil dug his fingers into his thighs.
 His stomach churned.

 “Oh, gods.”
 Adder lifted the wide white gold band from its satin bed.
 The tiny diamond chips embedded in the top reflected sparks of light onto Adder’s awestruck face.
 “Oh, my darling.
 This is the most beautiful thing I’ve ever seen.”
 He turned it, and his face lit up when he found the inscription on the inside. “‘To Adder, all my love forever, Kalil,’” he read aloud.
 He slid the ring onto the fourth finger of his left hand and threw himself into Kalil’s embrace.
 “Thank you so much, my love.
 I shall treasure this ring for always.”

 Adder went stiff, and Kalil cringed.
 He hadn’t meant to just blurt it out like that, but he got stupid when he was nervous.
-“I know we can’t really get married here, but maybe we could have like a committment ceremony or something.
-I mean, we don’t have to, I’ll totally understand if you think it’s a stupid idea or whatever, we can just—”
+“I mean, we don’t have to, I’ll totally understand if you think it’s a stupid idea or whatever, we can just—”

 “K. Stop.”
 Shifting in Kalil’s arms, Adder pressed a soft kiss to his lips.
 “No need for your nervous babble, love.
 You surprised me, that’s all.”
 He grinned.
 “Yes.”